Self-employment and Entrepreneurship

 Whether you already have a clear idea and are taking practical steps towards your dream, or you are just starting to consider self-employment, there are a number of issues that you will need to think about before deciding if this is the best option for you including business structure and planning, lifestyle implications, finance and premises.

 Why consider it?

-There are many potential benefits of being self-employed, including:
+There are many potential benefits of being an entrepreneur or self-employed, including:

 However, you also need to consider some of the risks: